 - Scooter or motorbike

 It only takes you only one hour and a half to travel to Ba Vi by motorbike.
 There are two ways to go.
-First, head to Thang Long Highway from the Old Quarter in Hanoi.
-About 30 km to the end of this highway, turn right.
+First, head to Thang Long Highway, and after going for about 30 km to the end of this highway, turn right.
 You will see Route 21 right after that.
 Follow this route until you reach a hairpin turn that leads to Khoang Xanh.
 Now, you will need to ask the locals for the way to Ba Vi.

 The remaining route is much easier and safer to go.
 Go along Route 32 from Cau Giay Street until you reach an intersection near Son Tay bus stop.
 Turn left and head to Tan Linh fork in nearly 13km.
 Turn left one more time to Route 5 and you will be in the area of Ba Vi.
 Again, ask the local people in case you do not know where to go next.